micmejia/bible-dump/NKJV/Ezekiel/Ezek 29.md

 I have given him the land of Egypt _for_ his labor, because they worked for Me,' says the Lord God.

 ###### 21
-'In that day I will cause the [^f]horn of the house of Israel to spring forth, and I will open your mouth to speak in their midst.
+'In that day I will cause the horn of the house of Israel to spring forth, and I will open your mouth to speak in their midst.
 Then they shall know that I _am_ the Lord.' "